ostis-ai/kbe/README.md

 # Troubleshooting

-If you can't open kbe or kbe can't open file, install qt5 libs.
-For apt packet manager you can use the following commands:
+If you are experiencing issues opening KBE or files within KBE, you may need to install additional Qt5 libraries.
+For systems using the APT package manager, please run the following commands:

 ```sh
 sudo apt-get install libqt5xml5
 sudo apt-get install libqt5concurrent5